Shopify/pitchfork/README.md

 pitchfork is licensed under (your choice) of the GPLv2 or later (GPLv3+ preferred), or Ruby (1.8)-specific terms.
 See the included LICENSE file for details.

+## Thanks

+Thanks to Eric Wong and all Unicorn and Mongrel contributors over the years.
+Pitchfork would have been much harder to implement otherwise.